Elections

 Step 5: Campaign

 Once signatures are verified, candidates may begin their campaigns.
 This includes reaching out to voters, speaking at community groups, and engaging with neighbors.
-Campaigning does not require significant funding—time, effort, and passion is all a candidate needs to listen to the community.
+Campaigning does not require significant funding - time, effort, and passion is all a candidate needs to listen to the community.

-• Should a candidate distribute campaign signs, be sure to check the guidelines on Political Sign located in Candidates Election Packet
+Be sure to check the guidelines on Political Sign locatations in Candidates Election Packet or visit resources such as:

-Supporting Documents
+Candidate Packet Supporting Documents

 Resources